jlien/Jimmy-Lien-Manager-Readme/README.md

 # Help improve this readme!

 This is a living document.
 Please send me a note on twitter @jameslien or through other channels if you know them.

+# Like what you see?

+Join me at [Buildium](https://github.com/buildium) where I'm helping to shape an industry leading communication and mobile experience for property managers and their residents!